What marks the boundary between a miracle from God and the imagination of a child?

 I am sorry to say that I could not connect with this book at all...

 Release: June 2013

-Note: This is a review copy I received from publisher through netgalley in return for my honest opinion.
+Note: I received a ebook copy of this book from the publisher through netgalley in return for my honest review.